mmelkersen/EndpointManager/Intune Debug Tools/Readme.md

 ---
 #### Version 1.1
+What is this addon going to help with?
+- What if you added a policy from Intune and wanted to see where it added values on the device?
+- What if you wanted to know if IME is actually is refreshing its registry and check for the installed apps are installed?
+- Did anyone push new GPO's policies to your device?
+If you are transitioning to Intune with hybrid identity you like to know what goes on.

 Added 5 shortcuts to view registry changes from the last 36 hours. (could be done via sysinternals tools.
 This is just so much easier.)
 - Shortcut1: DEBUG - GPO changes last 36 hours (looking for changes in registry: HKLM:\Software\policies)
 - Shortcut2: DEBUG - Enrollment changes last 36 hours (looking for changes in registry: HKLM:\Software\Microsoft\Enrollments)